Our Review of Queen’s Gate School

 Queen’s Gate is recognised as an academic higher flier.
 90% of Queen’s Gate’s girls go to their first-choice universities, securing places at top institution including Oxford, Cambridge, Imperial, UCL, Durham and King’s College London.
 The school also sees many of the pupils cross the pond, with recent alumni attending NYU, Princeton and Boston.

 Though an academic high flier, Queen’s Gate cultivates the ‘all-rounder’.
 The Principal, Rosalynd Kamayrc, aims to emphasises the importance of success across the board and outside of the classroom.
-Art and Drama are a key focus of the curriculum at the schools with the V&A on their doorstep for inspiration.
-Sports also play a key role and the girls can choose from anything from rock climbing and biathlon training to squash and fencing.
-The school can also use many of Imperial College’s facilities thanks to their close relationship with the university and curricular PE lessons often take place at The Queen’s Club and in Battersea Park.
+With Art and Drama being key curriculum focus areas it is fantastic to have the V&A and Royal Albert Hall on their doorstep for inspiration.
+Sport is also part of the curriculum with girls given the choice from anything from rock climbing and biathlon training to squash and fencing.
+As space is limited PE lessons often take place at The Queen’s Club and in Battersea Park.
+The school can also use many of Imperial College’s facilities thanks to their close relationship with the university.

 Although Queen’s Gate lacks the degree of scale and high ambition of some of its local competition, it is foremost a happy and culturally rich school.
 It takes pride in each of its well-grounded and well-rounded pupils, and makes for a welcoming and engaging environment in which young girls can thrive.